Quality, Safety & Strategy and Chief Medical Office

 The Quality, Safety and Strategy (QSS) portfolio, led by Vice President Beth Vachon and Chief Medical Officer (CMO) Dr. Susan Shaw, partners throughout the Saskatchewan Health Authority (SHA) to create a culture of continuous learning and improvement that supports a healthy workplace and the delivery of safe, high quality, patient and family-centred care.

-The QSS and CMO portfolio has nine segments:
+The QSS and CMO portfolio has ten segments:

 - Academics and Learning